palantir/atlasdb/docs/source/cluster_management/clis.rst

 .. code:: bash

-     $ ./gradlew atlasdb-cli-distribution:distZip
+     $ ./gradlew atlasdb-cli-distribution:distTar

-This will create a zip file in ``atlasdb-cli/build/distributions``, which you can unzip on the machine where your AtlasDB server is installed.
+This will create a tar file in ``atlasdb-cli-distribution/build/distributions``, which you can unzip on the machine where your AtlasDB server is installed.

 Built-In Commands
 =================